 Change the marker pointer type to built-in shapes such as a triangle, inverted triangle, square, or circle to highlight values.

-You can change or move the marker pointers to any place inside the gauge.
+Change or move the marker pointers to any place inside the gauge.

 Use bar pointer to point the current value from the start value of the axes.

-You can add more than one bar pointer to the axes to indicate multiple values.
+Add more than one bar pointer to the axes to indicate multiple values.

 Greatness—it’s one thing to say you have it, but it means more when others recognize it.
 Syncfusion is proud to hold the following industry awards.